niktwr/codeantai/README.md

 npm install

-3. Start the development server: npm start
+3. Start the development server: npm run dev

 4. View the project: Open http://localhost:3000 in your browser.

 # Technologies Utilized: #

-ReactJS : To build the user interface and manage state.
+[ReactJS] : To build the user interface and manage state.
-CSS : For styling and making the design responsive.
+[CSS] : For styling and making the design responsive.
-HTML : For creating the basic structure of the application.
+[HTML] : For creating the basic structure of the application.
-Webpack : For bundling and managing dependencies.
+[Webpack] : For bundling and managing dependencies.

 # Key Features: #
 Responsive Design: Optimized for various screen sizes and devices.